Stabilized isogeometric formulation of the Stokes problem on overlapping patches: Introduction

 In this paper, we adopt a general way for geometric construction through overlapping NURBS patches~\cite{ref:wei21a} that involves trimming, on which we study the Stokes problem and propose a novel stabilized isogeometric method.
 The proposed method is a generalization of the minimal stabilization for elliptic problems~\cite{ref:puppi20, ref:wei21a}, but it needs distinct treatments for the velocity space and the pressure space.
 Minimal stabilization is a theoretical framework to deal with the instability issue caused by the cut elements, which are inevitable in trimmed geometries.
 It was further extended with a conformal layer around boundaries/interfaces to greatly enhance the flexibility of handling boundary/interface conditions~\cite{ref:wei21b}.
 While recently minimal stabilization has been studied for the Stokes problem in a single trimmed patch~\cite{puppi_stokes}, this paper is focused on multiple overlapping patches, where handling interfaces with a stable formulation plays the key role.

 Boundary-unfitted discretizations for the Stokes problem have also been extensively studied in the context of finite element methods.
 For instances, the inf-sup stability was rigorously shown in~\cite{guzman2018} for triangular/tetrahedral meshes, rather than being taken as an assumption.
 Aggregated FEM was also extended to the Stokes problem~\cite{badia2018stokes}, where additional stabilization terms are added to the mixed finite element spaces to fix the potential deficiencies of the aggregated inf-sup.
 Recently, high-order FEM was devised and analyzed in~\cite{burman2021} for the Stokes interface problem.
-The most relevant FEM to our work is the multi-mesh FEM~\cite{ref:johansson19, ref:johansson20}, which employs an overlapping multi-mesh to discretize the computational domain.
-The key difference lies in the stabilization: The multi-mesh FEM needs to stabilize over an overlapping domain, whereas our method only needs to deal with the interface.